CalvinChe/CS50/README.md

 # CS50: Introduction to Computer Science

-Problem sets and projects for CS50: Introduction to Computer Science course.
+My Solutions to the problem sets and projects for CS50: Introduction to Computer Science course.

 Course link: [link](https://www.edx.org/course/cs50s-introduction-to-computer-science)